How to decipher proof marks and serial numbers to discover more about your gun

-That’s fortunate for me, because I am not an expert on old British proof marks or serial numbers, but – and here’s where I do get lucky – two major gun-producing nations in Europe build date codes in the proof information stamped on their guns.
-Those nations are Italy and Spain.
-And Miroku of Japan, who make the traditionally-styled break-action Brownings, have adopted Browning’s date coding system in their serial numbers.
+Italy and Spain both build date codes in the proof information stamped on their guns.
+Miroku of Japan, who make the traditionally-styled break-action Brownings, have adopted Browning’s date coding system in their serial numbers.

-Add to that the fact that officials in the Italian proof house in Gardone Val Trompia, near Brescia, choose to miss out other letters, some for logical reasons (for instance, O and Q could easily be mistaken for zero) and others for no apparent reason (G and R, for instance), and you really need a table of letters and years to make complete sense of things.
+Officials in the Italian proof house in Gardone Val Trompia, near Brescia, choose to miss out other letters, some for logical reasons (for instance, O and Q could easily be mistaken for zero) and others for no apparent reason (G and R, for instance).
+To make complete sense of thing you need a table of letters and years.

-The letter sequences appear in a little rectangle near the proof information, and if you Internet search for Italian proof house date codes you can find a table going back to 1945.
-That’s far more information than I have space for here, but here are the date letter codes for the past 20 years:
+Look at an Italian-manufactured gun and you will see the letter sequences appear in a little rectangle near the proof information.
+Google Italian proof house date codes and you can find tables going back to 1945.
+For now, here are the date letter codes for the past 20 years:

-The Spanish system, as applied by the proof house in Eibar in the Basque Country is, fortunately, much easier to follow.
+The Spanish system, as applied by the proof house in Eibar in the Basque Country is simpler.
 Since 1995 a number presented in blocks of digits presents the information like this:

 The first two digits identify the maker (for instance, 16 is AYA, and 13 is Lanber).
 The second two digits identify the type of gun, and 03 indicates a shotgun.
 The next sequence of digits is the manufacturer’s serial number, and the last pair of digits is the year of manufacture (for instance, 98 indicates 1998, and 05 indicates 2005).

-Perhaps the simplest date coding of the lot is that applied to Japanese-made Miroku shotguns, and the break-action guns they build for Browning.
+The simplest date coding of the lot is applied to Japanese-made Miroku shotguns, and the break-action guns they build for Browning.
 Japan does not have a gun barrel proof act, but the Miroku/Browning system is remarkable for its clarity.

 Two letters at the end of the serial number indicate the year.
 Z=1; Y=2; X=3; W=4; V=5; T=6; R=7; P=8, N=9; and M=0.
 Therefore, a serial number ending in MV indicates the year 2005.

 If we think about clear dating on guns, why do we have to have codes at all?
-It mystifies me – why can’t all countries date-mark their products in plain language?
+Why can’t all countries date-mark their products in plain language?
 It shouldn’t be too much to ask all manufacturers to put the date of manufacture at the end of the serial number – something like 11/17 to identify the month and year of manufacturer as November 2017, for instance?

 Surprisingly, the USA has no law requiring firearms to be proofed.